 Variations

-I love this Crab Deviled Eggs as written, but here are some fun variations.
+I love these Crab Deviled Eggs as written, but here are some fun variations.

 - Make it Cajun Crab Deviled Eggs: Instead of using Old Bay Seasoning, use Cajun Seasoning for another flavorful deviled egg recipe.
-This has even more rich flavors with crabmeat in it and is a fun way to make crab eggs.
+This has even richer flavors with crabmeat in it and is a fun way to make crab eggs.

 - Make it Spicy: Add a splash of your favorite hot sauce or cayenne pepper to the egg yolk mixture.